Introduction

 Scientific or Theoretical Perspective

 Neuroscience research has revealed that ethical decision-making involves complex interactions between different brain regions.
-The prefrontal cortex, responsible for reasoning and planning, works alongside the amygdala and other emotional processing centers.
+Worth adding: the prefrontal cortex, responsible for reasoning and planning, works alongside the amygdala and other emotional processing centers.
 This suggests that both rational deliberation and emotional intuition contribute to our moral judgments.
 Studies have shown that damage to certain brain areas can alter moral reasoning, indicating that our capacity for ethical thinking has a biological basis.

 Common Mistakes or Misunderstandings